smmckay/quex-mirror/doc/source/basic-concepts/lexical-state-machine.rst

 'deterministic finite automaton' DFA :cite:`todo`.
 In a DFA, there is one category of states which are special: acceptance states.
 The entry action of an acceptance state accepts a pattern, i.e. it signalizes a match.
-Quex generated analyzers can be imagined as DFAs (but in reality, sometimes the transition actions are more than just about accepting).
+Quex generated analyzers can be imagined as DFAs.
+Internally however, the transition actions are more than just about accepting.

 .. _fig:state-machine-for-pattern-matching: